poormanslaserscanner/pmls4matlab/README.md

 1. From station: Identifier of the station the shot was taken from.
 Each station must have a unique case sensitive name.
 1. To station: For splay shots it is left empty.
 For leg shots it is the identifier of the end point of the shot.
 1. Distance reading in meters.
-1. Azimuth in degrees: Norts is zero, east is 90 degrees.
+1. Azimuth in degrees: North is zero, east is 90 degrees.
 1. Elevation in degrees between -90 and +90.

 It is always assumed that there is a station with identifier ```0``` and cartesian coordinates ```[0,0,0]```.
 The shots whith both ```From station``` and ```To station``` identifiers compose the network of the stations.
 This network cannot be disconnected and so the cartesian coordinates of all the stations can be derived from the shots and from the location of station ```0```.
 There can be multiple shots with the same from and to stations.
 In that case we will take the average of the readings.
 The network may also contain loops, in which case we shall optimally distribute the errors on the measurements.